LeonardoRafaelli/LeonardoRafaelli/README.md

 ##

 <p>I'm Leo, 20yo.
 Directly from Brazil, currently based in Ulm, Germany.
-In tech area for 3+ years now. </p>
+In tech area for over 3 years now. </p>
 <p>Everyday falling more in love with it.</p>

 ```js